arokem/geoblobs/README.md

+Hi Everyone!
+Hope everyone is having a good Neurohackademy so long.

 # geometry

-A library of Python functions for geometrical calculations
+A library of Python functions for geometrical calculations, etc.

 ## Modules in this library